ricmmartins/fasthack-linux/Student/Challenge-09.md

 ## Pre-requisites

 - Create a data disk with the size of 5GB
-- Add the disk the the virtual machine
+- Add the disk to the virtual machine

 ## Description

-This challenge you will be working with disks and partitions.
+In this challenge you will be working with disks and partitions.
 Will be an opportunity to learn about Linux filesystems and commands such as `fdisk`, `mkfs` and `mount`.

 - Identify the new disk added to the machine
 - Edit the disk partition table: